NeuroJSON/jsonlab/README.rst

 ============

-We are excited to announce that the JSONLab project, as the official reference library for both the `JData <https://neurojson.org/jdata/draft3>`_ and `BJData <https://neurojson.org/bjdata/draft2>`_ specifications, is funded by the US National Institute of Health (NIH) as part of the NeuroJSON project (https://neurojson.org).
+We are excited to announce that the JSONLab project, as the official reference library for both `JData <https://neurojson.org/jdata/draft3>`_ and `BJData <https://neurojson.org/bjdata/draft2>`_ specifications, has been funded by the US National Institute of Health (NIH) as part of the NeuroJSON project (https://neurojson.org and https://neurojson.io).

-The goal of the NeuroJSON project is to develop human-readable, scalable and future-proof neuroimaging data standards and data sharing services.
-All data produced from the NeuroJSON project will be using JSON/Binary JData formats as the underlying serialization standards and use the lightweight JData specification as language-independent data annotation standard, all of which have been evolved from the over a decade development of JSONLab.
+The goal of the NeuroJSON project is to develop scalable, searchable, and reusable neuroimaging data formats and data sharing platforms.
+All data produced from the NeuroJSON project will be using JSON/Binary JData formats as the underlying serialization standards and the lightweight JData specification as language-independent data annotation standard, all of which have been evolved from the over a decade development of JSONLab.

-JSONLab v2.9.8 - code named "Micronus - beta" - is the beta-release of the next milestone - JSONLab v3.0 - containing a number of key feature enhancement and bug fixes.
+JSONLab v2.9.8 - code named "Micronus Prime - beta" - is the beta-release of the next milestone (v3.0), containing a number of key feature enhancement and bug fixes.
 The major new features include

-1. exporting JSON Memory-Map for rapid disk-map like JSON/binary JSON reading and writing, implementing `JSON-Mmap Spec v1 Draft 1 <https://github.com/NeuroJSON/jsonmmap>`_
+1. exporting JSON Memory-Map for rapid disk-map like JSON/binary JSON reading and writing, implementing `JSON-Mmap spec v1 Draft 1 <https://github.com/NeuroJSON/jsonmmap>`_
-2. supporting JSONPath query to MATLAB data and JSON/binary JSON file and streams,
+2. supporting JSONPath query (``jsonpath``) to MATLAB data and JSON/binary JSON file and streams, including deep-scan operators,
 3. (**breaking**) upgrading the supported BJData spec to `V1 Draft 2 <https://neurojson.org/bjdata/draft2>`_
    where the default numerical data byte order changed from Big-Endian to **Little-Endian**,
 4. adding initial support to JData `_DataLink_ <https://github.com/NeuroJSON/jdata/blob/master/JData_specification.md#data-referencing-and-links>`_
    decoding to link multiple JSON/binary JSON files
+5. dynamically cache linked data files (``jsoncache``, ``jdlink``) to permit on-demand download and processing of complex JSON-encoded datasets such as neuroimaging datasets hosted on https://neurojson.io
+6. support high-performance Blosc2 meta-compressor for storing large N-D array data,
+7. ``savejson/loadjson`` can use MATLAB/Octave built-in ``jsonencode/jsondecode`` using the `BuiltinJSON` option
+8. automatically switch from struct to containers.Map when encoded key-length exceeds 63
+9. provide fall-back zlib/gzip compression/decompression function on Octave when ZMat is not installed

 There have been many major updates added to this release since the previous release v2.0 in June 2020.
 A list of the major changes are summarized below